Statoil exits Shah Deniz gas project with stake sale to Petronas

-OSLO Statoil (STL.OL) exited Azerbaijan's Shah Deniz gas project on Monday, selling a 15.5-percent stake to Malaysia's Petronas [PETRA.UL] for $2.25 billion (1.39 billion pounds) as part of asset sales to shore up returns to shareholders.
+OSLO Statoil (STL.OL) exited Azerbaijan's Shah Deniz gas project on Monday, selling a 15.5-percent stake to Malaysia's Petronas [PETRA.UL] for $2.25 billion as part of asset sales to shore up returns to shareholders.

 Like other oil majors, Norway's Statoil has been selling assets amid rising costs and falling oil prices.
 It earlier sold a 10 percent stake in Shah Deniz.